react-navigation/react-navigation.github.io/versioned_docs/version-6.x/upgrading-from-5.x.md

 Previously Android didn't have any special animation for modals.
 But now there's a slide from bottom animation instead of the default animation.

-If you don't want to use the new animations, you can change it to your liking using the [animation related options](stack-navigator.md#animations)
+If you don't want to use the new animations, you can change it to your liking using the [animation related options](stack-navigator.md#animations).

+In addition, a new `presentation: 'transparentModal'` option to make it easier to build transparent modals.
+See [transparent modals](stack-navigator.md#transparent-modals) docs for more details.

+This also makes it possible to mix regular screens with modal screens in the same stack, since these options don't need to be applied to the whole screen anymore.

 ### `headerMode="none"` is removed in favor of `headerShown: false`